 SB 341 requires that the Authority report on the number of for-sale housing units the Former Agency or the Authority has assisted that are subject to covenants and restrictions.
 The annual reporting is to include the number, reason and dollars received by the Authority as a result of the loss of any units that has occurred over the year.
-No units were lost over the 2014-15 fiscal year.
-As of June 30, 2015, there remained 85 restricted for-sale units in the City of Carson that contain deed restrictions and had received assistance from the Authority or Agency: the 12 units at Magnolia Walk and 73 First Time Homebuyer Program units.
+This information is included in Table 7.
+As shown in Table 7, four units were lost over the 2015-16 fiscal year.
+As of June 30, 2016, there remained 81 restricted for-sale units in the City of Carson that contain deed restrictions and had received assistance from the Authority or Agency: the 12 units at Magnolia Walk and 69 First Time Homebuyer Program units.